risingwavelabs/risingwave/README.md

 ## Why RisingWave for stream processing?

-RisingWave specializes in providing **incrementally updated, consistent materialized views** — a persistent data structure that represents the results of stream processing.
+RisingWave provides users with a comprehensive set of frequently used stream processing features, including but not limited to: exactly-once consistency, [time window functions](https://docs.risingwave.com/docs/current/sql-function-time-window/), [watermarks](https://docs.risingwave.com/docs/current/watermarks/), and many others.
+It specializes in providing **incrementally updated, consistent materialized views** — a persistent data structure that represents the results of stream processing.
 RisingWave significantly reduces the complexity of building stream processing applications by allowing developers to express intricate stream processing logic through cascaded materialized views.
 Furthermore, it allows users to persist data directly within the system, eliminating the need to deliver results to external databases for storage and query serving.

 ![Real-time Data Pipelines without or with RisingWave](https://github.com/risingwavelabs/risingwave/assets/100685635/414afbb7-5187-410f-9ba4-9a640c8c6306)